erickbennett/til/til.md

 ## 9/19/2019

-* if you use React snippets for VS Code... `RFAC` is the snippet for creating a function component
+* if you use React snippets for VS Code... `RFAC` is the snippet for creating a functional component (using the arrow syntax)